ovh/docs/pages/storage_and_backup/object_storage/s3_asynchronous_replication/guide.en-gb.md

 > [!warning]
 > The replication status only applies to objects that are eligible for replication.

-The `x-amz-replication-status` can have the following values:
+The `ReplicationStatus attribute` can have the following values:

 | Source object                                          | Replica Object                                      |
 |--------------------------------------------------------------|--------------------------------------------------------------|